info-lab/FileValidators/README.md

 FileValidators
 ==============

+**Important notice:** as of September 22, 2016, we've tried porting GIFValidator to Cython and attained a ~30x speedup when analyzing a set of valid test images.
+JPGValidator was also ported but reached a lower speedup (2.5x), most probably because of the algorithm that is more Python-friendly than Cython-friendly.

+In the coming months **we'll be moving to Cython**, while maintaining compatibility with previous versions.
+If everything goes as planed, versions 0.7.x will be the transition stage with version 0.8 being the first fully Cythonized release and the end of the transition stage.

+During 0.7.x versions, validation algorithms will probably be changed to work better in the new architecture and language.
+A complete ZIP validator will also be developed and a code refactor and cleanup is expected.

 Description
 -----------
 A validator is a small program, object or function that can tell if a given object (a file in most